jayalane/go-treewalk/README.md

 "find all objects in this S3 bucket with such and such property" (accounts => buckets => keys => objects).

+Examples of three little apps that use it are in https://github.com/jayalane/go-searchstat

 The test file shows how a main.go could call it.

 New specifies the initial string to put into the layer 0 channel to